Australian Institute of Aboriginal and Torres Strait Islander Studies

-This is Australia’s leading centre for the research of our early Australian peoples.
+This is Australia’s leading centre for the research of Australia’s First Peoples, the oldest continuing culture on earth.

 AIATSIS is located on Ngunnawal, Ngambri and Ngunawal Country.

-Our client sought a building that would represent the ongoing nature of Indigenous culture, and AIATSIS’s role as a sophisticated learning institution.
-In our design presentations to AIATSIS, we referred to the one-time Bank building in Gertrude Street Fitzroy (1880), dramatically painted in the colours of the Aboriginal flag as an inspiration, as the idea of occupation.
-The AIATSIS board shared our thinking.
-What they vehemently did not want was the humpy-style so-called Aboriginal Architecture considered appropriate at the time.
+Our client sought a building that would embody the ongoing nature of Indigenous culture while reflecting AIATSIS’s role as a sophisticated learning institution.
+During our design presentations, we referenced the former Bank building on Gertrude Street, Fitzroy (1880), which had been dramatically painted in the colours of the Aboriginal flag—a powerful statement of occupation.
+The AIATSIS board strongly resonated with this concept.
+What they firmly rejected, however, was the humpy-style so-called Aboriginal architecture that was widely considered appropriate at the time.

 American artist Amie Siegel made a short film about the relationship between AIATSIS and the Villa Savoye.
 Double Negative (2015) shows identical shots of the buildings in negative images, reversing dark and light.
 ARM Director Howard Raggatt discusses the thinking behind both works: the film and AIATSIS.